tidyverse/dplyr/README.md

 ### Other operations

-All data sources also provide `head()`, `tail()` and `print()` methods.
+All tbls also provide `head()`, `tail()` and `print()` methods.
 The default print method gives information about the data source and shows the first 10 rows and all the columns that will fit on one screen.

 ## Plyr compatibility